-The goals of creative connections are:
+The goals of Creative Connections are:

 - To build and strengthen community partnerships by sharing resources across our three area public school systems

-- To support area arts educators so that they feel validated and celebrated and so leave Creative Connections refueled and eager to get back into the classroom and share the arts with our students
+- To support area arts educators so that they feel validated and celebrated and so leave Creative Connections refueled and eager to get back into the classroom and share the arts with their students

 We - at the Creative Arts Guild - want this to feel like gas in the tank for our arts educators - something to nourish their minds and souls - so that they are ready to jump back into the classroom with some fresh energy – feeling supported, appreciated and celebrated for the work they do!
 We are honored to be your trusted resource for arts and culture in our community!
 Thank you!